flea89/golddigger/planning/002_file_upload_api.md

     }
     ```
 6. Non-http communication (e.g. sftp/rsync)?
-7. Investigate what GCS/S3/other file storage services do

-Option 3 seems to be easily discountable, as it provides no benefits over the option 1 aside from ease
+Option 2 seems to be easily discountable, as it provides no benefits over the option 1 aside from ease
 of parsing/encoding (marginal, multipart should be well supported) and significant file-size
 increase